 Initial Impressions of ATR 5’s vs Speedgoat 3’s

-I’ve spent several weeks researching new trail runners, and will go over my initial impressions, expectations, and the shoes I chose.
+I’ve spent several weeks researching new trail runners, and settled on hte Women’s HOKA Challenger ATR 5’s over the HOKA Speedgoat 3’s.
 Having been a die hard Salomon user over the past decade or so, I was hesitant to try something new.
 Years of hiking, and beaten up feet, have adjusted my expectations for my shoes a little, but the need to minimize blisters remains the same.
 Plantar Fasciitis (see post), has probably been the biggest change.
 I mild case in my left foot has resulted in the need for more arch support.
 What I want in my shoes is pretty straight forward.

 - Good arch support